 Foot Reflexology Baths

-This is a fully automatic foot bath which is good for relieving pressure on your feet and ankles.
-Firstly the bath will fill up with water, followed by the underwater jets massaging your feet and ankles.
-The sensor behind you will detect when you leave, allowing the bath to empty.
+These were fully automatic foot baths which were good for relieving pressure on your feet and ankles.
+Firstly the bath would fill up with water, followed by the underwater jets massaging your feet and ankles.
+The sensor behind you would detect when you leave, allowing the bath to empty.

 spa-eucalyptussteamroom